 This month marks the 400th anniversary of William Shakespeare’s death.
 In North Texas, we’ve been seeing film screenings, performances, readings, even a pub crawl this weekend.
 Art & Seek’s Jerome Weeks sat down with local ‘All Things Considered’ host Justin Martin to talk about one significant Shakespearean item we have right here: our very own First Folio.
+Our extended conversation:

 A folio.
 Interesting, wow.

 I’m uh, asking for, you know, the listeners who might not know.

 So folios were the big, expensive books, the important ones.
 That’s why it was significant when after William Shakespeare died in 1616, two of his fellow actors, John Heminges and Henry Condell, collected all of the play scripts they could find and published them in a single folio.
 The only person who’d done that before — with the scripts of his own stage plays — was Shakespeare’s friend and competitor, Ben Jonson.
 He came out with what he called ‘Works’ in 1616 — and caught a lot of mockery for being so pretentious.
 Theater scripts did not have the dignity and authority of poetry or history or religious tracts.